Vikalp03/Arrays/README.md

 4. Program to check whether the strings are anagrams
 5. Program to find out the missing element in the array
 6. Program to find out the duplicate element in the array
+7. Program to find out the biggest difference in the array